jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 This all gets aggregated together on the same timeline (though you can obviously filter it down too) - which helps to see what lateral movement people are doing hopping between machines.

 You can install the Sysdig Agent on any Linux machine (and soon Windows too!) - and we have installed it on our Jumpbox in addition to our EKS cluster.
 That means all of the interactive commands that we've run so far in the workshop will have been captured there!
+If somebody had SSHed onto any of the EKS Nodes or run a command anywhere our agent is installed we'd have captured it too the same way.

 To see that go to the **Investigate** section on the Left then **Activity Audit**.
 ![](instruction-images/aa.png)